 4) A "café" in English is called a "bar" in Italy.
 No, we don't have a drinking problem.
 We have a coffee problem.
 Voted on by our team, here are our favorite Italian cafés:

 - Caffè al Bicerin, Turin

 - La Pasqualina, Bergamo

 5) Payment is made before or after you order, it depends.
 At rest stops, I have usually had to pay, get a receipt, then head to the bar.
 If you have table service, the bill will come at the end.
 My rule is that if you see receipts laid out on the counter, it usually means you have to pay beforehand.

 6) Don't expect fancy designs with your microfoam.
 Leaf?
 Dragon?
 Heart?
 Not in Italy.

 There are many ways to make your own real Italian espresso at home, from Nespresso machines to commercial barista bars.
 But none do it better than Italian-made Bialetti.
-This two-part cast aluminum espresso pot was invented in the 1930's, and is now found in 9 out of 10 Italian homes - including mine!
-It comes in many sizes, from 1 cup servings and I've seen some fore 18 cups.
-That's a lot of espresso, but is there really such this as too much coffee?
+This two-part cast aluminum espresso pot was invented in the 1930s, and is now found in nine out of 10 Italian homes— including mine!
+It comes in many sizes, from 1 cup to an astounding 18 cups.
+That's a lot of espresso, but is there really such a thing as too much coffee?
 I'll let you decide...